LanguageMachines/ticcutils/README.md

 This software has been tested on:
 - Intel/AMD platforms running several versions of Linux, including Ubuntu, Debian and Fedora.
-- both 32 and 64 bits
+- 64 bits
-- MAC platform running OS X 10.10
+- MAC platform running OS X 10.13

 Compilers:
-- GCC (4.9 - 5.2).
+- GCC (4.9 - 7.0).
 It is highly recommended to upgrade to at least GCC 5.0
 - CLANG.
 Preferrable a recent version which supporte OpenMP

 Contents of this distribution: